Virunga's Mountain Gorilla Families

 The Kabirizi Family

-Kabirizi Prevails – In February 1998, Munyaga, a solitary male of unknown origin, led the group briefly.
-After several confrontations, Kabirizi took all his females.
+Kabirizi Prevails – In February 1998, Munyaga, a solitary male of unknown origin, briefly took over the group before Kabirizi reclaimed all his females after several confrontations.

 Bageni Challenges – Between 1998 and 2012, Kabirizi’s family grew to 36.
 At its peak, Kabirizi’s son Bageni challenged his father and left with 20 individuals.